Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 CompileForm   (src/compiler/comptypes.rs)
   HelperForm
     BodyForm

+When things are referred to as "helpers" they are some kind of HelperForm.
+These are the definitions of things programs use as building blocks (as outlined below), broadly the out of line constant, macro and function definitions that are used to provide abstractions and parts of programs.

 HelperForm and BodyForm are sum types which contain elements of the various kinds of things the compiler understands as distinct forms the user can use.
 At this time, HelperForm is one of: